|

 Agave proteamericana 'Lemon Lime' had long been in cultivation in California unnamed before Brian Kemble at the Ruth Bancroft Garden determined it needed a name and he christened it Lemon Lime.
 We thank landscape architect Greg Mendonsa for giving us the stock on this interesting agave.

-The information displayed on this page about Agave proteamericana 'Lemon Lime' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
-We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
-We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.
+Information displayed on this page about Agave proteamericana 'Lemon Lime' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |